stefan11111/rdoedit/README.md

 This app is very minimal.
 The base app is under 200 lines of code.
 The noconfig option reduces that to under 100 lines of code.

+In light of (not so recent) events, I have decided to add a hardened verision of this app and set it as the default build target.
+It sacrifices performance slightly, but improves security.
+Some time ago, CVE-2023-22809 was found is sudoedit and promptly patched.
+By my testing, rdoedit was not vulterable to this exploit, but I have decided to take some precautions.
+I have added the hardened option, which is compiled by default.
+It does not check the $EDITOR envvar and instead only uses the EDITOR macro defined in rdo.hardened.h.
+It also pseudo-randomly generates temorary filenames instead of using the same name, which could be vulnerable.

 ### Installation

 You can clone and build rdoedit with the following set of commands (as root if necessary):